STEM at Middlesex

 PHYSICS 30.
 Advanced Placement Physics C. Year.
 Ms. May.
 5 meetings weekly.
 Open to Classes I and II.
 Prerequisite: Successful completion of Physics 20, and either completion of Math 52 or completion or concurrent enrollment in Math 55 and Permission of the Department.
 In the case of over enrollment, students will be ranked and admitted into the course based on their performance in Physics 20 and Math 50 courses.
 This calculus-based physics course is a challenging and detailed examination of two central parts of classical physics: mechanics and electricity and magnetism.
 The course is intended for students with a strong interest in science and mathematics.
 AP Physics C aims to instill in students a deeper understanding of major topics in first-year physics, with more derivations, more difficult problems, and more sophisticated mathematics.
 This course prepares students for both Advanced Placement Examinations in Physics C (Mechanics, and Electricity and Magnetism).

 ENVIRONMENTAL SCIENCE 20.
 Advanced Placement Environmental Science.
 Year.
 The Department.
 5 meetings weekly.
 Prerequisite: Biology, Chemistry 11 or higher or Chemistry 09 and Physics, and Permission of the Department.
-Students will be ranked and admitted to the course based on their performance in previous science courses (biology, chemistry).
 Preference will be given to members of Class I and II and students who have completed physics.
+In the case of over enrollment students will be ranked and admitted to the course based on their performance in previous science courses (biology, chemistry).
 This course provides a conceptual basis for understanding the environment by presenting the principles of ecology and using them to analyze environmental issues.
 Environmental science is interdisciplinary in terms of science and in terms of its consideration of the role of social, cultural and economic factors.
 The relationship of environmental problems to resources, population, pollution, and policy making will be investigated.
 Some field work in the Estabrook Woods and at Bateman’s Pond will be part of the course.
-Students will use a textbook and current reading in newspapers and periodicals will also be required.
+Students will use a textbook, and current reading in newspapers and periodicals will also be required.
 This course prepares students for the Advanced Placement Examination in Environmental Science.

 The Mathematics Department